organisciak/dissertation/document/1_intro.md

 <!-- Scoping -->

-\newthought{This work is scoped}  to a particular type of crowd production  -- metadata about existing information objects -- and a particular form of collection: microtasks in paid crowd platforms.
+\newthought{This work is scoped} to a particular type of crowd production -- metadata^[metadata] about existing information objects -- and a particular form of collection: microtasks^[microtask] in paid crowd platforms^[paidplatforms].
-These are viewed in the space of subjective and objective types of tasks.
+These are viewed in the space of subjective and objective^[objective] types of tasks.

+^[metadata]: An important albeit rarely formalized distinction in crowdsourcing contributions is whether the crowd _creates_ new intellectual works, or whether they _react_ to existing information objections.
+Generally, the uses of crowdsourcing of interest to information scientists, librarians, and information retrieval researchers are in the latter category.
+^[microtask]: A microtask refers to the common practice of breaking tasks down to small practical units, which both simplifies the task distribution process in a Fordist style and accommodates the short interaction style that is common online.
+^[paidplatforms]:
+^[objective]:

 It is important to stay aware of the broader space of crowdsourcing and how characteristics of paid microtasks generalize to it.
-However, as the typology presented in Chapter 3 makes clear, crowdsourcing is an overly broad space; the treatment here is controlled to a subset pertinent to information science research.
+However, as the typology presented in Chapter 3 makes clear, crowdsourcing is a broad expanse; the treatment here is controlled to a subset pertinent to information science research.

-Details of each part of this scope will follow -- crowdsourcing metadata, microtasks, paid crowd platforms, and subjective/objective crowdsourcing -- but it is important to lay the tracks first.
+Details of each part of this scope will follow -- crowdsourcing metadata, microtasks, paid crowd platforms, and subjective/objective crowdsourcing -- but it is important to lay the track first.

 ## Overview